lybrown/abx/README.md

 I've only tested on a stock NTSC Atari 600XL.
 ABX *does* assert EXTSEL on reads from the page range, but I haven't verified that main memory is properly disabled during these reads.
 If not, there would be bus contention on a system with more than 16K RAM.
+Importantly, ABX does not yet keep track of the state of PORTB or heed EXTENB, so it *does* cause bus contention when the self-test ROM is enabled.